 The next version of the Elementary and Secondary Education Act is going to be quite different from “No Child Left Behind” (NCLB).
 That’s both good since real changes are needed, but it’s a little scary, too, because NCLB represented a remarkable and positive break with past federal education policy.

 A quick pre-2000 history lesson: At the federal level, Republican and Democratic views of education had evolved into an unfortunate stalemate.
 Republicans usually opposed federal education spending for Constitutional and budgetary reasons.
-Their argument was that education was the responsibility of the states and that Uncle Sam should keep his cotton-picking fingers off of local schools.
+Their argument was that education was the responsibility of the states and that Uncle Sam should stay out of the local business of local schools.
 That approach often meant that the Republican answer to educational programs was no, but it also meant that they worked hard to protect local control, to ensure that federal educational initiatives didn’t get very specific about curriculum, teacher preparation, or assessment and that there could be nothing like national standards.

 The Democrats, on the other hand, have been very pro-education spending.
 They Democrats have usually pushed for increased funding for Head Start, Title I, IDEA, and so on.